MEGA MILLIONS ~ $ 242 millionPLAY NOW

 The lottery winnings were exclusively in kind.
 There is no data on whether the earlier types of lotteries were subject to taxation.
 The resident of Bombay Mr. Ratan Lal Chetteri invented a very simple numbers game called “Satta Matka”.
-This happened in Calcutta in the end of the 1970s.
+This happened in Calcutta at the end of the 1970s.

 Madras was the first Indian state to introduce publicly supported lotteries (they were called “provincial lotteries”).
-The profits derived from this lottery funded the development and management of the Victoria Hall, public museums, and different theatres.
+The profits derived from this lottery funded the development and management of Victoria Hall, public museums, and different theatres.

 This aroused great interest among the citizens of the state.
 The popularity of Kerala’s lotteries was a revelation for the majority of states.
-Following the example of Kerala, other states of India started to develop their own lotteries for different purposes.
+Following the example of Kerala, other states of India started to develop their lotteries for different purposes.

 Over time, lotteries have turned into a great form of income.
 The majority of states have conducted the jackpot lotteries every week.
 Gambling had turned into a highly institutionalized structure.
 Lotteries were sold both online and offline.
 Most industries prospered under the lottery system.

 The modification in the lottery laws